 When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons.
-There are a number of benefits and a number of negatives to taking a cruise vacation.
+There are multiple positives and negatives to taking a cruise vacation.

-In this article, we look at the pros and cons of cruising based on my experiences of taking 33 cruises.
+In this article, we look at the pros and cons of cruising based on the cruises I’ve taken.

-Pro – Unpack Once and See The World
+Pro – On a Cruise You Can Unpack Once and See The World

 I love unpacking once and waking up to new scenery daily. – Lynette